cmaureir/progra-alma/lectures/lecture2.rst

     print 'Ready'

-The last statement is not indented, so it is not a part of the conditional, and will be always executed.
+The last statement is not indented, so it is not part of the conditional and will always be executed.

 if-else-elif conditional
 ~~~~~~~~~~~~~~~~~~~~~~~~